As there are no shops close by, please bring snacks or lunch. BYO cup for coffee and tea.

 The Clay Shed 2/24 Hitech Drive, KUNDA PARK QLD 4556, (07) 5476 5977

-Introduction to Figure Drawing (Geoffrey Harley)
+Introduction to Drawing the Human Figure (Geoffrey Harley)

 Introduction to Abstract Painting (Geoffrey Harley)